• Skip to primary navigation

 May 7, 2020 | Articles, How to ... & Tutorials, Nails | Leave a Comment

-The most important thing to remember when removing your press-on nails is never force them off.
-If you try to remove the press-ons prematurely, before the glue has had time to start breaking down, you may damage your natural nails.
-If you applied too much glue during the initial application, it will mean that the press-on nails will stay on for a little longer than you intended.
-It’s recommended that you leave the press-on nails on for a few more days before attempting to remove them again.
+The most important thing to remember when removing press-on nails is never force them off.
+If press-ons are removed prematurely – before the glue has had time to start breaking down – damage may occur to the nail plate.
+If too much glue was applied during the initial application, the press-on nails will stay on for a little longer than intended.
+It’s recommended that to leave the press-on nails on for a few more days before attempting to remove them again.

-Step 1: The seal of glue should have started to loosen at the end of your wear time, depending on how much glue you applied (see Step 3 of how to apply press-on nails).
-You should be able to see or feel the press-on nails lifting around the cuticle area or on the sides of each nail.
-Using the same hand, place one of your fingers on the tip of the press-on nail and gently press down.
+Step 1: The seal of glue should have started to loosen at the end of the wear time, depending on how much glue was applied (see Step 3 of how to apply press-on nails).
+The press-on nails should be lifting around the cuticle area or on the sides of each nail.
+Using the same hand, place one of your fingers on the tip of a press-on and gently press down.
 This should cause the press-on nail to lift slightly at the cuticle area.
-Dip one drop of acetone-based nail polish remover between the press-on nail and your natural nail to soften the remaining glue.
+Drip one drop of acetone-based nail polish remover between the press-on nail and the natural nail to soften any remaining glue.

-Step 2: If the glue hasn’t started breaking down yet, you can soak your nails in hot, but bearable, water for 2-3 minutes.
-This will soften your nails and the glue, and you should be able to repeat Step 1.
-You can also soak your nails in acetone if the glue is particularly stubborn, but please note that this will ruin the press-on nails and they will not be reusable.
+Step 2: If the glue hasn’t started breaking down yet, nails can be soaked in hot, but bearable, water for 2-3 minutes.
+This should soften your nails and the glue, and Step 1 can be repeated.
+Soaking nails in acetone will ruin the press-on nails and cannot be reused.

-Step 3: After dripping a drop of acetone-based nail polish remover between the natural nail and the press-on nails, wait a few minutes before using the wooden cuticle stick (or one of your other nails) to GENTLY pry the press-on nails off, working from each side towards the middle of the nail.
-If they feel really stuck, drip another drop of acetone-based nail polish remover between your nail and the press-on nail to dissolve the glue and wait a few minutes before trying again.
+Step 3: After dripping acetone-based nail polish remover between the natural nail and the press-on nails, wait a few minutes before using a wooden cuticle stick (or one of your other nails) to GENTLY pry the press-on nails off, working from each side towards the middle of the nail.
+If any feel really stuck, drip another drop of acetone-based nail polish remover between the nail and press-on nail to dissolve the remaining glue, waiting a few minutes before trying again.

-Step 4: Once all the press-on nails have been removed, store them for reuse later on and use the “how to apply press-on nails” instructions to reapply them.
+Step 4: Once all the press-on nails have been removed, store them for reuse later and use how to apply press-on nails instructions to reapply them.
 Wipe your nails with acetone-based nail polish remover to remove any last traces of the nail glue.

 Reader Interactions